 To start the year, Styx (sixth) grade will divide into touring bands…As the story goes, these bands have had success during their relative infancy here in the states and are now looking to expand their popularity abroad.
 They’re on a shoestring budget so they will be developing their own logos for cds and tshirts using PIXLR Editor (online image-editing software), planning their own travel, stay, and food (Google Sheets), creating a Google Earth screencast of their travel, producing a presentation (non-linear Google Slides) and recording a song or two (Soundtrap).

 Students will then begin their studies of digital safety and responsibility.
 They’ll openly discuss within groups and the class about the best practices and the actions they will take in certain situations.
 Common Sense Media, a research-based organization promoting digital responsibility, will be utilized for lesson content.

 Sixth Grade Latin

 There are multiple goals in sixth grade Latin this year.
 First, students are to learn the ways in which they best comprehend and retain material.
-It may be a movement, an acronym, a word association, a rap, repetition, et cetera.
+It may be a movement, an acronym, a word association, a rap, nauseous repetition, et cetera.
 Second, students are to begin to recognize the contributions of Latin in many languages spoken today, thereby aiding the inference of vocabulary meanings.
-While keeping these objectives at the forefront of our studies, sixth graders will learn hundreds of vocabulary words, uptake and apply Latin grammar rules, and translate many sentences as they make their way through the first five stages of the Cambridge Latin Unit 1 textbook.
+While keeping these objectives at the forefront of our studies, sixth graders will learn hundreds of vocabulary words, uptake and apply Latin grammar rules, and translate many sentences as they make their way through the first six stages of the Cambridge Latin Unit 1 textbook.